Hayes Circular walk

 - In 150m cross the road called Commonside and enter Padmall Wood through a kissing gate.

-- In 60m take the left fork.
+- In 60m take the left fork at an information board.

 - In 70m veer left ignoring the first bridge across the stream but in 20m turn right across the stream at the second bridge.